rimorin/az-app-config/README.md

 A simple Azure Function that reads a value from Azure App Config and returns it as a JSON object.

+## Design

+The function uses Redis as a distributed cache to store the configuration values.
+The first time the function is called, it will read the configuration values from Azure App Config and store them in Redis for a defined period of time.
+Subsequent calls to the function will read the configuration values from Redis instead of Azure App Config.

 ## Prerequisites

 Before you begin, you need to have the following: